ZackGoldblum/Moberg-Analytics-HDF5/README.md

 # Moberg Analytics HDF5 Functions

-This package provides user-friendly functions for reading HDF5 file content into Python.
+This package provides user-friendly functions for reading HDF5 file content and components into Python.

 ## Installation